ymcatwincities/openy-project/README.md

 cd MY_PROJECT && composer update
 ```

-This command will build project based on the [**development branch**](https://github.com/ymcatwincities/openy/commits/8.x-2.x) release.
+This command will build project based on the [**Drupal 9 development branch**](https://github.com/ymcatwincities/openy/commits/9.x-2.x) release.

 See https://youtu.be/jRlinjpTl0c how to video for the whole process of this command usage.